mech/Learning-Notes/Design/Product/InterfaceDesign.md

 > The ways in which we experience and consume information are growing and changing - and the information available to us is often richer and more complex.

+* Instead of diving into UI solutions immediately, first, understand the user's problems.
 * Adding the word "Please" slow people down in a dialog box.
 Remove it!
 * Good user interface design is based on human goals and behavior.
 The user interface in-turn effects behavior, which further design decisions are based on.
 In subtle and unconscious ways, user experience alters how humans make decisions.
 What is seen, where it is presented, and how interactions are afforded, influence actions.
 * Clarity